johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 the format changes to the Explorer maps (designed for a scale of 1:25K).

-Here are two screenshots of OS Maps dispaying the area where the Two Moors Way passes through the town of Ivybridge and enters Dartmoor.
+Here are two screenshots of OS Maps displaying the area where the Two Moors Way passes through the town of Ivybridge and enters Dartmoor.
 The first version shows the Landranger style and the second zooms into a smaller area